kvburke/Employers-Come-Here-Please/README.md

 If a table exists this function will be passed over.

 *The second function [displaymoneyvstime()] displays all the records stored in the database.
+Outputs records to console and databaseresults.xml.

 *The third function [inputmoneyvstime(int, int)] allows a user to input a record into the database.

 *The fourth function [meanmoney(int, int)] allows a user to specify a start and end date to find the average of money data over a specify interval.
+Outputs result to console and webservice.xml.

 *The fifth function [sorter()] sorts money data from least to greatest.
 The purpose of this is to show how to pass an array of data to an external library.